-(a) Subject to the conditions hereinafter set out, the employer, in conjunction with his employees, may fix his own piece-work prices, provided such prices enable a journeyman or journeywoman of average capacity working under like conditions to earn at least 10 per centum more than the minimum weekly wage in their respective classes.
-The same piece-work prices shall be paid to all piece-workers doing the same operation in the factory whether they be improvers or apprentices on piece-work or otherwise.

-(b) All piece-workers who are available and ready and willing to work during the ordinary working hours, shall be paid in each week:-In the case of journeymen and journeywomen who at the piece-work prices so fixed are unable to earn the rate fixed for "Persons not provided for otherwise," not less than such rate; and in the case of apprentices or improvers, not less than the amount prescribed by this Determination for an apprentice or improver of like experience.
+- (a) Subject to the conditions hereinafter set out, the employer, in conjunction with his employees, may fix his own piece-work prices, provided such prices enable a journeyman or journeywoman of average capacity working under like conditions to earn at least 10 per centum more than the minimum weekly wage in their respective classes.
+The same piece-work prices shall be paid to all piece-workers doing the same operation in the factory or workshop whether they be improvers or apprentices on piece-work or otherwise. - (b) All piece workers who are available and ready and willing to work during the ordinary working hours, shall be paid in each week:-In the case of journeymen and journeywomen who at the piece-work prices so fixed are unable to earn the rate fixed for "Persons not provided for otherwise," not less than such rate; and in the case of apprentices or improvers, not less than the amount prescribed by this Determination for an apprentice or improver of like experience.

-'(c) The piece-work price in respect of all garments or parts of garments or other articles or parts of articles shall be determined in the following manner:-

-in the following manner:-

-- (i) Where there are fower than twenty employees involved in the work to be performed, the employer, or his representative, in conference with one employee chosen by and from such employees, shall fix the prices. (ii) Where there are twenty or more employees involved in the work to be performed, the employer, or his representative, in conference with two employees so chosen, shall fix the prices. - (d) A copy of all piece-work schedules shall, within 24 hours of their being fixed, be displayed by the employer in a conspicuous place in every room of the factory where such piece-work is being performed.
+- (c) The piece-work price in respect of all garments or parts of garments or other articles or parts of articles shall be determined in the following manner:- - (i) Where there are fewer than twenty employees involved in the work to be performed the employer, or his representative, in conference with one employee chosen by and from such employees, shall fix the prices. (ii) Where there are twenty or more employees involved in the work to be performed the employer, or his representative, in conference with two employees so chosen, shall fix the prices. - (d) A copy of all piece-work schedules shall, within 24 hours of their being fixed, be displayed by the employer in a conspicuous place in every room of the factory where such piece-work is being performed. - (12) ADDITIONS TO NEEDS BASIC WAGE CONSTITUENT FOR MALES AND TO WAGE [FOR ADULT FEMALES, APPRENTICES, AND IMPROVERS. - (a) From the beginning of the first pay period to commence in June, 1938, the weekly wage rates of all adult male employees shall be increased by the constant amount of 5s. - (b) From the beginning of the first pay period to commence in June, 1938, the weekly wage rates of all adult female employees shall be increased by the constant amount of 2s.
+9d.